jundi77/c22-ps283-backend/README.md

 This is a bare-bones example of a Sinatra application providing a REST API to a DataMapper-backed model.

+This is the frontend application for [Calistung](https://github.com/Chino-ai/Calistung) app.
+Currently connected to machine learning's service (https://github.com/wdprsto/Calistung_processing).

-The entire application is contained within the `app.rb` file.
+The entire application is written on node.js using Hapi.js framework.

+`.env.example` is example environment file.

+`app.yaml` is configuration file for Google App Engine deployment.

-`config.ru` is a minimal Rack configuration for unicorn.
+`cloudbuild.yaml` is configuration file for Google Cloud Build.

-`run-tests.sh` runs a simplistic test and generates the API documentation below.

-It uses `run-curl-tests.rb` which runs each command defined in `commands.yml`.

 ## About The Project
 Calistung: Baca, Tulis, Hitung is an application that provide educational features to help children learn to write, read, and count.

 ## Team Members

-## Team ID : C22-PS283
+### Team ID : C22-PS283
 <br>

 | Name                      | Student ID   | Path                |